-- specialist advice on health risks and management, for both students and staff. - advice on policies and procedures, which promote the health and wellbeing of students and staff. - health or medical surveillance and safety critical task assessments for staff and post graduate students, when identified by risk assessment.
+- Specialist advice on health risks and management, for both students and staff. - Advice on policies and procedures, which promote the health and wellbeing of students and staff. - Health or medical surveillance and safety critical task assessments for staff and post graduate students, when identified by risk assessment. - Fitness for work statements following health or medical surveillance and following safety critical assessments.

-- fitness for work statements following health or medical surveillance and following safety critical assessments. - data and statistics related to health or medical surveillance and safety critical assessments.
+Data and statistics related to health or medical surveillance and safety critical assessments.

-8.5.3 University Assurance Service (UAS)
+8.5.3 Internal Audit Service

-The UAS is responsible for conducting an objective and independent appraisal of all University activities, including health and safety performance.
-It provides this service to the whole organisation, including Council and all levels of management.
-UAS is responsible for evaluating and reporting to Council and the Vice-Chancellor, providing appropriate assurance on the arrangements for risk management, control and governance.
+The Internal Auditors are responsible for conducting an objective and independent appraisal of all University activities, including health and safety performance.
+They provide this service to the whole organisation, including Council and all levels of management.
+The Internal Auditors are also responsible for evaluating and reporting to Council and the Vice-Chancellor, providing appropriate assurance on the arrangements for risk management, control and governance.

-8.5.4 Strategic Planning and Innovation Office (SPIO) and Portfolio Management Office (PMO)
+8.5.4 Strategy, Planning and Insight Office (SPIO) and Portfolio Management Office (PMO)